 No complaints here, the 1Up was the easiest hitch rack we tested.
 It comes out of the box fully assembled and ready for use.
 The folding tray design allows 1Up to ship the model with the trays folded, so when the rack arrives, all you have to do is remove it from the box, fold open the trays and attach it to your vehicle.

-The 1UP is the only hitch rack we tested that does not include any locking hardware.
+The 1UP is one of the only hitch racks we tested that does not include any locking hardware.
 The rack secures to the vehicle by tightening the expansion bolt and associated wedge with a unique hex wrench that is hollowed out on one end.
-Without this hollow hex wrench, you can not remove the rack.
-We admit that it is unlikely the average thief would have this tool, but it can be ordered from 1Up, and having the tool would allow you to remove any rack the company makes.
-We would like to see some keyed lock system as an additional security feature.
+Without this hollow hex wrench, you can't remove the rack.
+We admit that it's unlikely the average thief would have this tool, but it can be ordered from 1Up, and having the tool would allow you to remove any rack the company makes.
+We'd like to see some keyed lock system as an additional security feature.
 1UP also leaves the security of bikes to the user, no locking system is included with the rack, and there are many places on the rack to loop a cable through.

 The 1UP rack is best suited to riders who have higher clearance vehicles due to the awkward tilt release system.
 If you have a fat bike or envision one in your future, then this is also not the rack for you.